Monday, April 13, 2020

 Why is this important?

 Nearly every Lolita JSK put out by any Lolita brand has shirring in it these days.
 I know someone is going to comment with a link to a modern JSK made without shirring.
-It will probably be from the brand Victorian Maiden.
+It will probably be from the brand Mary Magdalene.
 But, truly, shirring is so common in Lolita clothing that every single JSK and skirt I own has it.
 Brands use shirring because it helps cut down on the need to release multiple sizes.
 It allows a single-sized garment to fit a plethora of different body sizes and shapes.
 Even many handmade Lolitas will add shirring to their own clothing.
-Patterns in Otome no Sewing, the most well known current Loltia Sewing Pattern Magazine, call for shirring panels on many of their garments.
+Patterns in Otome no Sewing, the most well known current Lolita Sewing Pattern Magazine, call for shirring panels on many of their garments.
 They do this because it makes dresses more comfortable.
 It allows the garment to expand and contract with breathing, eating, moving, and wearing different thicknesses of blouses or undergarments underneath.
 Is it perfect??
 No!
 It can be ugly to look at and bulky to wear.
 If it is stretched out for a long time, or washed a lot, it can lose its ability to contract again, requiring disassembly and replacement.
 But without the advent of shirring very few people would be able to wear the one-size off-the-rack Lolita fashion so prevalent today and it is unlikely the fashion community would have grown to the size it is now.

 Consider this: Maybe shirring is the reason Lolita fashion was able to grow and flourish.